 UPDATE: Thanks, David [Pogue] for your Tweet [Twitter.com/Pogue] after your “CBS News Sunday Morning” segment.
 Great job and we’re loaded with inquiries.
 You really identified an important and urgent issue for having people solve their “data rot.”

-***Readers, please visit our main ScanMyPhotos.com site for more info.
+***Readers, please visit our leading ScanMyPhotos.com site for more info.

 Click here to read David Pogue’s Personal Tech New York Times column [“Your Photos, Off the Shelf at Last“]

-***To instantly save 10% – up to $25 – off all online ordered ScanMyPhotos.com services, on the checkout page enter this promo code: Twitter.
+***To instantly save 10% – up to $25 – of all online ordered ScanMyPhotos.com services, enter this promo code: Twitter on the checkout page.

 Dear friends,

 The TV segment was another excellent David Pogue tech piece on a topic that impacts everyone.
-As always, he did a great job simplifying and identifying the ‘data rot’ issues.
+He did a great job simplifying and identifying the ‘data rot’ issues.

 The challenge is, in anticipation, we significantly expanded our infrastructure, staffing and built a fresher, more advanced website to handle this nationwide exposure.

-TELL A FRIEND: Your personal support is so appreciated by everyone at ScanMyPhotos.com.
+TELL A FRIEND: Everyone at ScanMyPhotos.com appreciates your support.
 Our entire Internet operation is open today and ready to take orders.

 Thank you!